MicrosoftDocs/winrt-api/windows.applicationmodel.datatransfer/datatransfermanager_showshareui_2106599435.md

 ## -description
 Programmatically initiates the user interface for sharing content with another app.

+This API is for Universal Windows Platform (UWP) apps.
+The alternative API to use for a desktop app is described in [Display WinRT UI objects that depend on CoreWindow](/windows/apps/develop/ui-input/display-ui-objects#for-classes-that-implement-idatatransfermanagerinterop).

 ## -parameters

 ### -param options
 The options.